two framed silhouettes over sofa - character development worksheet

-Hey friends!
-There are all kinds of techniques out there for writers to develop characters, including some very complicated worksheets.
-Today, I’m sharing a simple infographic, plus a trick to making a character lovable and more sympathetic.
+There are some very complicated worksheets out there, but even a simple one like this can lead you to better insights and even inspire plot points.
+I’m also sharing a trick for making a character lovable and more sympathetic.
 You might already know this writing tip…in which case, you can tell us how you put it in action!

 Many writers will get on writing forums and say, for instance, “I just found out my hero is actually a villain, plus he wants a pet turtle.”
 Those kind of dramatic shifts can happen a lot if you don’t do any character development work beforehand.
 If you don’t mind throwing a lot of pages away, that’s fine, but if you find it frustrating to have to trash a lot of work, then do some character development work before or near the beginning of your story.